colonyos/colonies/README.md

 # Roadmap 1.0 release
 * Cronjobs/job generators
 * Built-in Distributed Hash table (Kademlia) to make it possible to create federations of Colonies servers to enable self-sovereignty and trust chains.
-Each Colonies Server can join a global overlay network of connected Colonies Servers on the Internet, similar to technologies like IPFS.
+Each Colonies server can join a global overlay network of connected Colonies servers on the Internet, similar to technologies like IPFS.